Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsubsection{Energy efficiency}

 Unlike the cloud and edge servers, the IoT devices are battery-limited (e.g., commercial drones.).
 Moreover, the communication and computation overhead caused by the deep model training/inference incurs huge energy consumption.
-Hence, the energy efficiency is of a large importance in the context of edge AI and it primarily depends on the size of the DNN and the capabilities of the computing device.
+Hence, the energy efficiency, typically measured in nanojoules, is of a large importance in the context of edge AI and it primarily depends on the size of the DNN and the capabilities of the computing device.